medius-group/medius-group.github.io/data-protection-and-compliance.md

 ## Location of customer data

-All customer data is stored in Europe or US depending on the customer's primary location.
+All customer data is stored in Europe, US or Australia depending on the customer's primary location.
 No storage data is transferred between Europe and US locations.

 | Customer location    | Data storage location    |
 |-------------|---------------|